-- Late class arrival - Disrespectful communication with Teaching Assistants, Colleagues, and Professor - Side conversations during the lecture not related to course material - Cell-phone usage / texting during lectures.
+- Late class arrival - Disrespectful communication with Teaching Assistants, Colleagues, and Professor - Side conversations during the lecture not related to course material - Cell-phone usage / texting during lectures. - Laptop usage for activities unrelated to the course.

 USE OF RECORDINGS:

 Participants in this course are not permitted to record the sessions, except where recording is an approved accommodation, or the participant has the prior written permission of the instructor.